RSA Keynote: 3 Things the Security Industry Isn’t Talking About (And Should Be)

 Shannon Lietz, Director at Intuit

-What the security industry needs, Gelsinger says, is a dramatic change in how businesses tackle cybersecurity and threats.
+What the security industry needs, Gelsinger said, is a dramatic change in how businesses tackle cybersecurity and threats.
 Together, Lietz and Gelsinger proposed three “provocative observations” that could change the security paradigm.

 1. The biggest threat to security is the hyper-focus on security threats.